Private practice has LOTS of moving parts. There are moments when you look at all of what is on your plate and might ask yourself…

 What happens so often is that we get swept up in the feeling of urgency to get things done.
 This pressure to do it all and do it all right now will have you creating a things to do today list that is 35 items long.
 I know how tempting it is to try to take it all on…but that really is a recipe for overwhelm too.

 All business owners have to learn the art of prioritizing.
 Learning how to set reasonable goals that reflect what is most important for your business right now.
 Ask yourself what one thing can I accomplish today that will push my business forward?
-If you haven’t already set some inspiring goals for your practice this year, click here to download a helpful guide.
+If you haven’t already…it might be time to set some inspiring goals for your practice that can help you focus on the most important things first.

 Once you have a clear big picture in mind, start setting clear and measurable action steps with reasonable timelines.
 Set yourself up for success by choosing things you can implement daily to help you make real progress.